Chivito (sandwich): History

 Chivito is the diminutive of chivo, goat, and means kid (young goat).
-In neighboring Argentina, chivito, barbecued kid, is a popular asado dish; it is reported that the Uruguayan chivito arose in Punta del Este, Uruguay, at a restaurant called "El Mejillón Bar" in 1946, when a woman from Argentina ordered a sandwich of chivito for a hurried meal, expecting kid.
+In neighboring Argentina, chivito, barbecued kid, is a popular asado dish; it is reported that the Uruguayan chivito arose in Punta del Este, Uruguay, at a restaurant called "El Mejillón Bar" in 1946, when a woman from northern Argentina ordered a sandwich of chivito for a hurried meal, expecting kid.
 The restaurant owner, Antonio Carbonaro, did not have this meat and used beef fillet steak instead.

 Variations

-The Canadian Chivito (in Spanish chivito canadiense) is a variation of the sandwich, with the addition of panceta.
+The Canadian chivito (in Spanish chivito canadiense) is a variation of the sandwich, with the addition of panceta.

 The chivito can be served as a platter rather than a sandwich (chivito al plato).
 It is usually served with Russian salad or French fries.